yunweili/Eggcart/README.md

 - Best Time Tracker - Try and beat your best time.
 The best time will be recorded by the game, and you can have unlimited tries at beating your record time.
 - XP System (Coming Soon) - A system where you can gain XP by gaining more and more wins and races.
 You will be able to also level up and compete for exclusive rewards and prizes.
 - Leaderboard System - A system where individuals can see the fastest times.
 The leaderboard is going to be published on our website.
-To submit a site, make sure to fill out the form on our website.
+To submit a time, make sure to fill out the form on our website.
+- Custom Maps: Our game will now feature 3 custom maps that consist of a variety of settings, obstacles, and features.
+- AI Training: Want to train by myself?
+Try training with our AI bots to build up your skill and experience.
+- Hosting: Want to play according to your style?
+No problem.
+Users are now able to host your own custom races.

 ## <a name="_56kfpodyq5td"></a>Download The Game